mathiasbynens/luamin/README.md

 # luamin, a Lua minifier written in JavaScript

 luamin uses the excellent [luaparse](http://oxyc.github.com/luaparse/) library to parse Lua code into an Abstract Syntax Tree.
 Based on that AST, luamin then generates a (hopefully) more compact yet semantically equivalent Lua program.
+[Here’s an online demo.](http://mothereff.in/lua-minifier)

 luamin was inspired by the [LuaMinify](https://github.com/stravant/LuaMinify) and [esmangle](https://github.com/Constellation/esmangle) projects.